star icon star icon

 Is online gambling legal in New Zealand?

-The 2003 Gambling Act has made it illegal within New Zealand.
-This means that operators cannot establish or launch a site within New Zealand, as they will be prosecuted.
-The good news is that players are allowed to legally take part in online gambling activities on international online casino sites.
+The old 2003 Gambling Act has made gambling illegal within New Zealand.
+This means that operators couldn't establish or launch a site within New Zealand, as they were prosecuted.
+Players are still allowed to legally take part in online gambling activities on international online casino sites, though.

 This means that the so-called 'grey market', i.e., international operators, will meet its end and only licensed sites will be able to offer their services to NZ players.
 As it stands, operators already active in the country remain open and accessible to locals, but they face many restrictions.